Firefighters continue brave effort to contain Calistoga wildfire

 SAN PABLO, Calif.
-(KGO) --Calistoga remains under a mandatory evacuation order and officials are continuing their effort to douse the flames engulfing the North Bay town.
+(KGO) --Firefighters are trying to hold the fire line on Highway 29 to keep the flame from getting any closer to the city.
+Calistoga remains under a mandatory evacuation order and officials are continuing their effort to douse the flames engulfing the North Bay town.

 FULL LIST: North Bay fires prompt evacuations, road closures